 The infrastructure in some countries in which we operate, such as rail infrastructure, electricity and water supply may need to be further upgraded and expanded and in certain instances possibly at our own cost.
-These are particularly relevant in South Africa where the economic growth has exceeded expectations and overburdened existing infrastructure.
-There has been an increase in the number of electricity supply interruptions in South Africa.
-Although a number of short-and long-term mitigation plans have put in place by the electricity provider, we could still experience electricity supply interruptions which could have a material adverse effect on our business, operating results, cash flows, financial condition and future growth.
+Water, as a resource, is becoming increasingly limited as world demand for water increases.
+The risk in South Africa that water may become significantly limited is exacerbated by the fact that it is one of the drier countries in the world.
+Water use by our operations varies widely depending largely on feedstock and technology choice.
+While a GTL plant is typically a net producer of water, a CTL process has a significant water requirement, driven by the need to produce hydrogen and additional cooling requirements.
+Although various technological advances may improve the water efficiency of our processes, we may experience limited water availability, which could have a material adverse effect on our business, operating results, cash flows, financial condition and future growth.

-(d) Disruptive Industrial Action
+(d) Disruptive industrial action

 The majority of our employees worldwide belong to trade unions.
 These employees comprise mainly general workers, artisans and technical operators.
-Although we have had minor labour disruptions in South Africa during 2008, we have not experienced significant labour disruptions in recent years.
-We have constructive relations with our employees and their unions, but we cannot assure you that significant labour disruptions will not occur in the future.
+Disputes over wage increases have led to a general increase in industrial action in South Africa during 2009.
+Although we have constructive relations with our employees and their unions, we cannot assure you that significant labour disruptions will not occur in the future.